Meeps-Underflow/Win11_Ducky_PWN/README.md

 ![image](https://github.com/user-attachments/assets/8a118ee2-7306-491e-8171-d7c86d8c8cd9)

-- As you can see a new session was created from the machine we previusly exploited verifying that our persestence works
+- As you can see a new session was created from the machine we previously exploited verifying that our persestence works

-#### Test Microsoft Defender Scan
+- As long as thr Malware remains undetected we will always have a backdoor into the machine so longa s our listener is running and the victim in connected to the internet

+### Detection
 - Lets now test to see if Microsoft Defender quick scan can detect our malware

-##### Test 1
+#### Quick Scan 1
 - First we will run quick scan

 ![image](https://github.com/user-attachments/assets/bc4072f0-1f59-4356-83ff-1b6171eb1114)